Skip Global navigation and goto content

 Contact the Florida Department of Health Residential Group Care Program

-The Department of Children and Families (DCF) licenses a variety of group homes and foster homes for children.
+The Florida Department of Children and Families (DCF) licenses a variety of group homes and foster homes for children.
 To find information related to the type of facility you plan to operate, visit their regional/district office website.

 If the home serves disabled clients, contact APD.